airbugg/eugenelerman.net/content/posts/watch.md

 {{< youtube f-wWBGo6a2w >}}
 ## Biblical Series I: Introduction to the Idea of God

-I am hopeful this lecture (first of a series) expands your mind, as it did mine, dear reader

 {{< youtube fIrs3KnPsUw >}}
 ## Judaism, Israel, and Religion in America | Rabbi Wolpe | SPIRITUALITY | Rubin Report